You have questions, so here are some answers about how you can use the library during our public closure due to the COVID-19 crisis.

-All returned library materials will be quarantined for three business days, then cleaned with disinfectant wipes, before returning to library shelves or being checked out to the next patron.
+All returned library materials will be quarantined for three business days before returning to library shelves or being checked out to the next patron.

 CAN I STILL USE THE LIBRARY'S PUBLIC WIFI?

-We know our public WiFi is important to many of our patrons, and while you cannot enter our buildings at this time, the WiFi is still turned on, and if you're willing to park outside or nearby to access it to get some work done, we encourage you to do so.
+We know our public WiFi is important to many of our patrons, and while you cannot enter our buildings at this time for anything except public computer use by appointment, the WiFi is still turned on, and if you're willing to park outside or nearby to access it to get some work done, we encourage you to do so.

 WHAT IF MY LIBRARY CARD IS SET TO EXPIRE WHILE YOU ARE CLOSED?

-All cards with expiration dates beginning March 1, 2020 will now be set to expire on June 30, 2020.
+All cards with expiration dates beginning March 1, 2020 will be extended.

 CAN I SIGN UP FOR A LIBRARY CARD DIGITALLY?

 Yes!
 Due to the Des Moines Public Library being closed to the public, we are now offering people the opportunity to sign up for a digital library card.
-(NOTE: Cardholders must be a resident of Des Moines or rural Polk County to access some digital resources, including streaming video and downloadable eBooks and eAudiobooks.)
+(NOTE: Cardholders must be a resident of Des Moines, Windsor Heights, or rural Polk County to access some digital resources, including streaming video and downloadable eBooks and eAudiobooks.)
+Sign up HERE.